tvsnarayana/tech-interview-handbook/algorithms/sorting-searching.md

 - Merge two sorted lists together.
 - Given a list of numbers and a function that returns Low, Medium, or High, sort the list by Lows, then Mediums, then Highs.

+## Palantir

+- Give 3 distinct algorithms to find the K largest values in a list of N items.
+- Find the minimum element in a sorted rotated array in faster than O(n) time.

 ## Uber

 - Write a function that takes a number as input and outputs the biggest number with the same set of digits.